Shell gorget: Iconography

 A gorget from the Castalian Springs Mound Site in Tennessee features a man holding a mace and severed head.
 This has been interpreted by some anthropologists as a "flying shaman."

 Some agreement can be found in interpreting the cross-in-circle design, which references the sun and the ceremonial fire, fed by four logs aligned to cardinal directions.
 Another design widely agreed upon is the water spider with a cross-in-circle design on its cephalothorax.
 Spider gorgets have a widespread distribution but are commonly found in what is now Illinois.

 Historic gorgets

 Turtle shells and stones have also infrequently been carved into gorgets.
 In the 18th century, metal medallions replaced shell gorgets among Eastern tribes.
-In the late 19th century, women from tribes along the Colorado River, such as the Quechan wore defenestrated gorgets made from bivalve shells and strung on vegetal cordage.
+In the late 19th century, women from tribes along the Colorado River, such as the Quechan wore fenestrated gorgets made from bivalve shells and strung on vegetal cordage.

 Contemporary

-Shell carving is experiencing a quiet revival among Southeastern tribes today.
+Shell carving is experiencing a revival among Southeastern tribes today.
 Knokovtee Scott (Cherokee Nation/Muscogee, 1951–2019) studied under tribal historians, traditionalists, and medicine men.
 Scott carved gorgets with purple freshwater mussel shell harvested from near Fort Sill, Oklahoma.
 Sandy Fife Wilson (Muscogee) of Oklahoma carves shell gorgets and whelk shell cups, as does Antonio Grant (Eastern Band Cherokee) of North Carolina.